SherG/s2/blog/linkedin-scam.md

 path: /linkedin-scam
 date: 2020-01-29
 summary: A new LinkedIn scam asks you to download a proposal PDF from a fake Box account.
-tags: ['dodgy marketing']
+tags: ['dodgy marketing', 'scams']
 ---

 <a href="https://www.linkedin.com/in/jakejorgovan/" target="blank">Jake Jorgovan</a> of <a href="https://www.leadcookie.com/" target="blank">Lead Cookie</a> has put out an alert about a LinkedIn scam making the rounds.

 The scam starts with a message to your inbox asking you to download a PDF proposal.
-The link takes you to what looks like the Box.com site, but the URL is clearly not box.com -- a tell-tale sign of a phishing scam.
+The link takes you to what looks like the Box.com site, but the URL is clearly not box.com — a tell-tale sign of a phishing scam.

 If you were to log into this fake site, the people behind the scam could potentially download all of your business/corporate documents.